AlduinoCalderon/server-db-commands/README.md

 ## 🎯 Project Purpose

 The **Server and Database Commands** project aims to automate the integration of research information for a university's Innovation Center.
-By leveraging the Google Scholar API, this system will automatically retrieve, process, and store information about the institution's Top 3 researchers and their published work into the university's research database.
+By leveraging the Google Scholar API, this system automatically retrieves, processes, and stores information about the institution's Top 3 researchers and their published work into the university's research database.

 ### Main Goal
 Eliminate manual data entry processes and create an automated pipeline that: